 BENEFICIAL OWNERSHIP FILINGS

-On 20 April 2020 The Ministry of Financial Services & Home Affairs issued an Industry Advisory notifying that future submissions are required to capture the new legal definition for “beneficial owner”.
-Effective 15 May 2020, a beneficial owner under the Companies Law and the Limited Liability Companies Law is one who holds ‘25% or more’ (rather than ‘more than 25%’) of the shares or voting rights in a company.
+On 20 April 2020, the Ministry of Financial Services & Home Affairs (MFS) issued an Industry Advisory notifying that future submissions are required to capture the new legal definition for “beneficial owner”.
+Effective 15 May 2020, a beneficial owner under the Companies Act and the Limited Liability Companies Act is one who holds ‘25% or more’ (rather than ‘more than 25%’) of the shares or voting rights in a company.

 ANNUAL FEE PENALTY